Required Filings & AOS Notifications

 Note: If your entity has already submitted its investment policy to the AOS, there is no requirement to resubmit unless the policy has been modified.

-To submit your entity’s certificate of exemption from investment policy filing — ORC 135.14(O)(3) — which indicates the average annual portfolio is $100,000 or less, and your entity’s agreement to fully comply with the provisions of ORC Sections 135.01 to 135.21, log into your entity’s Auditor of State eServices account and click on the Document Manager tab.
+To submit your entity’s Certificate of Exemption from investment policy filing – ORC §135.14(O)(3) – which indicates the average annual portfolio is $100,000 or less, and your entity’s agreement to fully comply with the provisions of ORC §135.01 to §135.21, follow these steps to the Document Center and upload your exemption documentation.

-Note: If your entity has already submitted a certificate of exemption from investment policy filing to the AOS and the situation has not changed, there is no requirement to resubmit unless there is a change in the entity’s treasurer or governing board member(s).
+Note: If your entity has already submitted a Certificate of Exemption from investment policy filing to the AOS and the situation has not changed, there is no need to resubmit unless there is a change in the entity’s treasurer or governing board member(s).

 Ohio Revised Code (ORC) §135.142(C) - The treasurer of the board of education shall prepare annually and submit to the board of education, the superintendent of public instruction, and the auditor of state, on or before the thirty-first day of August, a report listing each investment made pursuant to division (A) of this section during the preceding fiscal year, income earned from such investments, fees and commissions paid pursuant to division (D) of this section, and any other information required by the board, the superintendent, and the auditor of state.

-To submit your district’s interim monies investment report to the AOS, log into your entity’s Auditor of State eServices account and click on the Document Manager tab.
+To submit your district’s interim monies investment report to the AOS, follow these steps.

 (1) Interim deposits pursuant to division (B)(3) of §135.14 or §135.145 of the ORC;